dlh/myfitnesspal-healthkit/README.md

 ## How It Works

-The problem: MyFitnessPal only writes *new* data to HealthKit, not all the previous nutrition data you have.
+The problem: After allowing MyFitnessPal to write nutrition data to HealthKit only newly logged food will be written.
+The previous entries are not synced into HealthKit.

-This program traverses your food diary, *edits* the last food entry in each meal, and then saves it.
-This forces MyFitnessPal into thinking that the data is new.
+This program traverses your food diary, *edits* the last food entry in each meal, and saves it.
+MyFitnessPal will consider the data to be *new*, and write it to HealthKit.

-**The data in your food diary is not altered.**
+**The entries in your food diary are not altered.**

 ## Requirements